FuelLabs/sway-rfcs/rfcs/0013-changes-lifecyle.md

 ...
 ```

-Inside each section, items will follow the template of a user friendly one line description nad link to the PR.
+Inside each section, items will follow the template of a user friendly one line description and a link to the PR.

 ```
 - Index operator using Index trait [#6356](https://github.com/FuelLabs/sway/pull/6356)
 ```

-Given that all PRs will touch this file, to avoid conflicts and decrease the experience when merging them, we will use "git custom merge driver" (see https://git-scm.com/docs/gitattributes#_defining_a_custom_merge_driver).
+Given that all PRs will touch this file, to avoid conflicts and decrease the experience when merging them, we will use "git custom merge driver" ([https://git-scm.com/docs/gitattributes#\_defining_a_custom_merge_driver](https://git-scm.com/docs/gitattributes#_defining_a_custom_merge_driver)).

 This allows a custom merge strategy to a specific file using ".gitattributes".